Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 //
 // (we could just make them type Any, but it's interesting to know the actual types)
 #slide[
-  == Let's define a Model, ready for lazy-loading
+  == Let's define a Model to hold our model data
   ```python
   @dataclass
   class Model: